archkatas-team-oreilly-21/solution/README.md

 ![Data flow diagram](./diagrams/data-flow.svg)

-*NOTE: Banking and discrepancy service is not included for the sake of simplicity*
+*NOTE: Banking and discrepancy service are not included for the sake of simplicity*

 ### Sequence diagrams